Difegue/LANraragi/tools/Documentation/api-documentation/search-api.md

 {% endswagger-parameter %}

 {% swagger-parameter name="sortby" type="string" required="false" in="query" %}
-Namespace by which you want to sort the results, or _title_ if you want to sort by title.
+Namespace by which you want to sort the results.
+There are specific sort keys you can use:
+- _title_ if you want to sort by title
+- _lastread_ if you want to sort by last read time.
+(If **Server-side Progress Tracking** is enabled)
 (Default value is title.)
 {% endswagger-parameter %}

 {% swagger-parameter name="order" type="string" required="false" in="query" %}